GET YOUR HOME & GARDEN RAMBLE TICKETS HERE! BUY NOW

 GARDEN, CHAPEL & MORNING TEA

-363 PARKLANDS ROAD
+363 PARKLANDS ROAD, TE AWAMUTU

 Rosenvale is more than simply a function centre.
-It’s grounds, expanded over the last 36 years by Penny with the help of Ken, have hidden surprises – Mature trees tower over the manicured lawns edged with deliberately created gardens separating out the various areas.
+The grounds, expanded over the last 36 years by Penny with the help of Ken, have hidden surprises.
+Mature trees tower over the manicured lawns edged with deliberately created gardens separating out the various areas.
 Entry through the ‘woodlands’, which gives way to views of rustic charm.
 As additional facilities have been built, the grounds and gardens have expanded with new paths and corners created for photographic backdrops – be they floral, sculptural, structural or rural.
 Check out the wisteria lined walkway, the charming Chapel and the beautiful flowering shrubs and plants growing in unexpected containers.
 Enjoy your visit.

 Toilet stop.